neomatrix369/awesome-ai-ml-dl/CONTRIBUTING.md

 2. If an entry does not meet conditions *(a)* to *(d)* there has to be an explanation either in the description or the pull request why it should be added to the list.

 Self-promotion is not encouraged, but your suggestion will of course be approved if the criteria match.
+Self-promotion can be done within reasons if the content shared is useful to the audience and helps the current and future community, or around those lines.
+These kinds of submissions will be looked into case-by-case basis.

 Furthermore, please ensure your pull request follows the following guidelines: